myh6/ToDDo/ToDDoCore/ToDDoCore.docc/ToDDoCore.md

     - Error (If applicable, e.g. invalid data)

 - Insert
-    - To empty Database store data
+    - To empty Database store data insert data
+    - To non-empty Database with matched data update data with new one
-    - To non-empty Database check repeated data
+    - To non-empty Database with no matched data insert data to database
     - Error (If applicable, e.g. no write permission, not enough storage)

 - Delete